Boomaa23/SpotifyAdBlock/README.md

 # Spotify Ad Blocking Script
 **Created by Boomaa (aka Boomaa23 on GitHub)**

+*Ad web server addresses provided by u/xXRasputintoXx on Reddit*

 A simple script *(made in batch)* to affix ad server addresses to hosts and remove ads on Spotify.
 If you'd like to use this file, follow these simple steps to get started.
   1. Download **adscript.bat**
   2. Launch adscript.bat with **administrator priveleges**